 Currently in a relationship with gingerbread.
 Totally committed.
 Exclusive.
 In it for the long haul.
 Sending save-the-dates!

 And every noteworthy gingerbread deserves a great glaze and the best glazes are made while listening to "Dreams" by Fleetwood Mac on repeat.
-I know from experience.
+Ok?
+Ok.

 - Whole wheat pastry flour: So fluffy!
-I love using this flour in quick breads because it gives you the 100% whole grain benefit without the super "wheaty" taste of whole grain flour.
-You can easily sub it out for all purpose flour, too.
+I love using this flour in quick breads like my Healthy Pumpkin Banana Bread because it gives you the 100% whole grain benefit without the super "wheaty" taste of whole grain flour.
+I tested this recipe with multiple flours and you can easily sub it out for all purpose flour, too.

 - Flax: To help bind this vegan loaf together rather than eggs.